JianMeng/jianmeng.github.com/_posts/2013-01-14-Grab-Reliability.md

 to write this as an academic paper.

-# Code Pratise.
+# Coding Practices

 ## Using Design Pattern
-A well choosed design pattern bring software robust.
+A well choosed design pattern bring software robustness.
 For example, [statechart](http://www.inf.ed.ac.uk/teaching/courses/seoc/2004_2005/resources/statecharts.pdf) can be used in the range form embedding media player to aircraft designing.
 I learn this from [sproutcore statechart](https://github.com/sproutcore/sproutcore/tree/master/frameworks/statechart).